R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 ## Implementing the client

-Now that the project modules have been set up, we can start implementing functionality.
-Perhaps counterintuitively, the first step is to actually write our client, as that will direct how we implement the host.
+You need to write the client first as that will direct how to implement the host.

 We recommend clients use the [`EnclaveClient`](api/-conclave%20-core/com.r3.conclave.client/-enclave-client/index.html) class for managing communication with the enclave.
 It deals with the encryption of mail messages and amongst other